Milestones: Meet Liam, a 4-Year-Old Client Who Gave His Mother a Powerful Message After ABA Therapy

 “I’m working with Liam at home, trying to teach him how to use utensils,” Megan said.
 “I’ve turned it into a game.
 If Liam picks up his spoon and holds it, we play trucks together.
 I have a monster truck course set up with cardboard boxes practically throughout our entire house.
 He loves it and I can see it starting to work.”

 Megan started keeping a journal after Liam was diagnosed.
-Whenever she reads back through the entries, she realizes how far Liam has come … and how different life was before Swank.
+Whenever she reads back through the entries, she realizes how far Liam has come … and how different life was before Intensive ABA Intervention.

-“We’re truly blessed to be a part of Swank and be a part of this family,” Megan said.
+“We’re truly blessed to be a part of Swank Early Skills Development and be a part of this family,” Megan said.
 “Liam is a different kid now.
 It’s incredible.
 I just hope he knows I love him and that I’m truly blessed to have him in my life.”

-We’re so proud of Liam and the progress he’s made during his time with us at Swank.
-We welcome you to explore the benefits that a center-based ABA intervention approach can bring to your child’s development.
+We’re so proud of Liam and the progress he’s made during his time with us and welcome you to explore the benefits that Intensive ABA Intervention can bring to your child’s development.
 Contact us today.